 The bill amends existing laws regarding nonresident vessel permits in Washington State, specifically RCW 88.02.620 and RCW 88.02.640.
-It establishes that nonresident vessel owners must obtain a permit within 61 days of using their vessel in Washington if the vessel is registered and has been in the state for no more than six months within a 12-month period.
-The bill increases the maximum length for eligible vessels from 200 feet to 300 feet and stipulates that nonresident vessel permits must comply with the quiet sound program and safe whale distance guidelines.
-Additionally, it mandates that the Department of Revenue must maintain records of nonresident vessel permits and provides a temporary provision for processing applications for vessels over 200 feet as if they were 200 feet until May 1, 2026.
+It establishes that nonresident vessel owners must obtain a permit within 61 days of using their vessel in Washington if the vessel is registered in another state or country and has been in Washington for no more than six months within a 12-month period.
+The bill increases the maximum length of vessels eligible for permits from 200 feet to 300 feet and introduces new compliance requirements for vessels operating under a nonresident permit, including adherence to the quiet sound program and safe whale distance guidelines.
+Additionally, it mandates that the Department of Revenue maintain records of nonresident vessel permits and provides a temporary provision for processing applications for vessels over 200 feet as if they were 200 feet until May 1, 2026.

 Substitute Bill: 88.02.620, 88.02.640